jcsteh/osara/readme.md

 ### Notes and Chords in the MIDI Editor
 In the MIDI Editor, OSARA enables you to move between chords and to move to individual notes in a chord.
+In this context, a chord is any number of notes that are placed at the exact same position.
+If there is only one note at a given position, it will be treated as a chord.

 You move between chords using the left and right arrow keys (OSARA: Move to previous chord, OSARA: Move to next chord).
 When you move to a chord, the edit cursor will be placed at the chord and the new position will be reported.